earthcubeprojects-chords/chords-docs/_pages/admin.md

 </figure>

 * Fill out the following under Standard Options:

-Project name
+**Project name**

-DOI (optional)
+**DOI (optional)**

-Affiliation
+**Affiliation**

-Page title (e.g. the name of the project you’re working such as “Orcas”, “3D-PAWS”, “STORM”, “NCAR weather stations”, etc.)
+**Page title** (e.g. the name of the project you’re working such as “Orcas”, “3D-PAWS”, “STORM”, “NCAR weather stations”, etc.)

-Domain name: The domain name should either be the fully qualified domain name of the portal (if you have one) or the IP address of the server on which the portal is hosted, e.g. from AWS.
+**Domain name** The domain name should either be the fully qualified domain name of the portal (if you have one) or the IP address of the server on which the portal is hosted, e.g. from AWS.
 Make sure to change the default value as the archiving function may fail if it is not set!

-Data Archive URL: This is the link to the archive of data being ingested by CHORDS.
+**Data Archive URL** This is the link to the archive of data being ingested by CHORDS.
 Users will generally archive the data in the portal on regular intervals.

-Time Zone
+**Time Zone**

-Project Description: A short description of your project.
+**Project Description** A short description of your project.
 This may use [HTML Markup].
 If you haven’t used HTML markup or aren’t sure what it is, you may see this [link](http://www.simplehtmlguide.com/examplesheet.php){:target="_blank"}.

-Logo File: You may upload a customized logo for your portal here.
+**Logo File** You may upload a customized logo for your portal here.
 It will appear in the portal header page.

-Max Download Points: Set how many maximum points you want in your data downloading.
+**Max Download Points** Set how many maximum points you want in your data downloading.

 Note: Do NOT make this blank

-Select Security options: Default security options enable others to view data.
+**Select Security options** Default security options enable others to view data.
 If you don’t want to let guests or others view your data check “Restrict view of data”.
 Do NOT modify the Measurement Security Key
 <figure>
  <a href="{{ site.baseurl }}/assets/images/ConfigureFields.png"> <img  class="img-responsive" src="{{ site.baseurl }}/assets/images/ConfigureFields.png"></a>